Overnight Blueberry French Toast Casserole

 3. Frozen blueberries - they are the BEST for an overnight casserole.
 Because they are frozen they don't get mushy like fresh blueberries would sitting in the refrigerator overnight.
 Blueberries are also tart which again helps balance all the sweetness! 🤗

-This would be a great dessert because it’s basically a bread pudding!
-You could serve it warm with a scoop of Blue Bell Homemade Vanilla Ice Cream and it would be AMAZINGGG!!!
+This would also be a great dessert because it doubles as a bread pudding.
+You could serve it warm with a scoop of Blue Bell Homemade Vanilla Ice Cream, and it would be amazing!
 Or you could whip up my Whiskey Sauce recipe found here. 💃🏼

 If you decide to make everything the night before, make sure the crumble top is crumbly.
-I know that may sound obvious, but it’s almost a dough-like consistency so you might be tempted to shape it into a ball -- don’t lol! ;) When you take the crumble topping out of the frig the next morning you want to be able to easily sprinkle it all over the top of the casserole.
+I know that may sound obvious, but it’s almost a dough-like consistency.
+You might be tempted to shape it into a ball -- don’t lol!
+When you take the crumble topping out of the fridge the next morning you want to be able to easily sprinkle it all over the top of the casserole.

-I would also highly recommend a light dusting of powdered sugar and serving it with pure maple syrup (AKA the GOOD stuff)! ;)
+I would also highly recommend a light dusting of powdered sugar and serving it with pure maple syrup.

-Y’all, I am SO excited for Christmas!
+I’m so excited for Christmas.
 I cannot believe it’s just a few days away!
-Bon appetit y'all! 🎅🏻🎁🎄
+Bon appétit!

 Night before